-- 1. Your ticket to discussion On a 3x5 card you must have two points of interest or questions from the readings or research you've conducted prior to the discussion.
-I can provide you with these if you do not have any.
-Note card submitted after the discussion has started will not be accepted. - 2.
+- 1. Your ticket to discussion On a 3x5 card you must have two points of interest or questions from the readings or research you've conducted prior to the discussion. - 2.
 Your participation in the discussion If you don't talk, you don't get the points.
-If you talk but don't contribute you won't get the full amount of points.